List of all-time NHL standings: Playoffs

-Statue of Wayne Gretzky of the Edmonton Oilers, who have the highest playoff winning percentage in NHL history as of the end of the 2024–25 season.
+Mark Stone of the Vegas Golden Knights, who have the highest playoff winning percentage in NHL history as of the end of the 2025–26 season.

 The Stanley Cup playoffs predate the National Hockey League's founding, and thus for the purpose of this listing, playoffs win–loss records prior to the 1918 Stanley Cup playoffs, which ended the 1917–18 NHL season, are not accounted for.
-As of the end of the 2025 Stanley Cup playoffs, which ended the 2024–25 NHL season, the Montreal Canadiens lead all active NHL teams in playoff appearances, having appeared in 86 of their 109 seasons played in the NHL, and playoff games played, with 786.
-The Canadiens additionally lead all NHL teams in wins (448).
-The Edmonton Oilers lead all NHL teams, in terms of playoff winning percentage, as their 203–144 (.585) record is the highest.
-The Utah Mammoth, being the most recent established NHL team and the only team to never qualify for the playoffs, have the fewest playoff games played (0).
-The Minnesota Wild have the lowest playoff winning percentage (.353).
-Additionally, the Boston Bruins lead all NHL franchises in playoff losses (352).
+As of the end of the 2026 Stanley Cup playoffs, which ended the 2025–26 NHL season, the Montreal Canadiens lead all active NHL teams in playoff appearances, having appeared in 87 of their 110 seasons played in the NHL, and playoff games played, with 792.
+The Canadiens additionally lead all NHL teams in wins (450).
+The Vegas Golden Knights lead all NHL teams, in terms of playoff winning percentage, as their 76–52 (.594) record is the highest.
+The Utah Mammoth have the fewest playoff games played (6) and the lowest playoff winning percentage (.333).
+Additionally, the Boston Bruins lead all NHL franchises in playoff losses (356).

 Ties in the NHL playoffs are not able to occur under current rules, though all Original Six teams recorded at least one when ties were a possible playoff game result, with the last tie being between the Maple Leafs and the Bruins in 1951.
 The Canadiens and New York Rangers share the distinction of having the most playoff ties, with 8 each.

 Overtime losses, not previously found in NHL playoff formats, were recorded during the 2020 Stanley Cup playoffs.
 As part of the NHL's response to the COVID-19 pandemic, that year implemented the Return to Play Plan, which involved a seeding round-robin qualifying round that recorded overtime losses.
 The Colorado Avalanche, St. Louis Blues, and Washington Capitals each recorded one overtime loss in the setting.